Best Colleges & Universities Kentucky 2023

 Salary After Attending: $37,154

 Berea College is a private college that was founded in 1855 as a one-room school.
 Today, it is historically known as the first college in the south to be both co-ed and interracial.
 Berea College provides a rigorous academic program for its undergraduates, with 33 different fields in their bachelor’s of arts and bachelor of science degree programs.
 The school accepts the majority of applicants from the greater Appalachian region.
 Berea earns a B overall grade rating from Niche.
 It also ranks #2 among Most Innovative Schools and #13 among Best Undergraduate Teaching from US News Best Colleges.
-This school is easily one of the best colleges for minimizing student debt, which provides students with a better chance of gaining financial security post-graduation.

 3. University of Kentucky